 A two-phase orientation to the programs at the Center is provided during the fall and winter to tenth grade students.
 The orientation includes a video presentation, a general tour of the Center, and an opportunity to spend one-half day in the program of specific interest.
-At the conclusion of the orientation, students are asked to complete a brief application to attend the Center which will include parental permission.
+At the conclusion of the orientation, students are asked to complete a brief application to attend the Center.
 Enrollment at the Area Vocational Center is available to students during the 11th and/or 12th grade.